openizr/biuty/CONTRIBUTING.md

 ## Build & Deployment

-You don't have to worry about deploying the code and publishing it on `npm`, the CI/CD system does it for you (using TravisCI).
-Each time a new release is created on the `master` branch, TravisCI will automatically build and deploy this release on `npm` with the version you specified in your release name.
+You don't have to worry about deploying the code and publishing it on `npm`, the CI/CD system does it for you (using Github Actions).
+Each time a new release is created on the `master` branch, Github Actions will automatically build and deploy this release on `npm` with the version you specified in your release name.
 Of course, all tests must pass otherwise code won't be deployed.
 However, if you want to get an preview of the distributed package, you can run `docker exec <PROJECT_NAME>_library yarn run build`.